krychu/wfc/Readme.md

 ## THANKS

-Thanks for using khuwfc.
+Thanks for using khu_wfc.
 If you find any bugs, have questions, or miss a feature please let me know.
 Also, if you'd like to share your works it's very appreciated.

-Please use my email at the top of the file.
+samp.krystian at gmail.com